 Yvette A. Núñez

-Yvette A. Núñez is Deputy Vice President of Communications and Marketing at UnidosUS, (formerly NCLR), leading the strategy and implementation of integrated marketing communications initiatives for institutional and issue-specific campaigns.
+Yvette A. Núñez is Vice President of Communications and Marketing at UnidosUS (formerly National Council of La Raza), leading the strategy and implementation of integrated marketing communications initiatives for institutional and issue-specific campaigns.
 She manages the day-to-day operations of the marketing and communications department, a team that is responsible for institutional communications, programmatic communications, policy communications, media relations, social media and digital communications, brand management, advertising, content creation, and event/conference strategy and planning.

 Prior to joining UnidosUS, Ms. Núñez served as Vice President of Civic Affairs at the Chamber of Commerce for Greater Philadelphia, where she managed its social impact strategies, including inclusive growth, DEI and nonprofit programs.
 She also served as Chief Communications Officer for Congreso de Latinos Unidos, a multiservice nonprofit organization which serves the City’s poorest zip code.
 In that role, Ms. Núñez led the agency’s communications, civic engagement, corporate relations, events, fundraising and volunteer management initiatives.